Credit counseling: Criticism

 Globally, some debt reduction methods have been associated with predatory practices.
 Some companies claiming to help consumers fail to meet required standards, charge unlawful or unreasonable fees, fail to provide affordable solutions for consumers, and neglect to make customers aware of free debt services available elsewhere.

 In the United States, credit counseling and debt management plans are sometimes confused with risky debt settlement programs, but the two strategies are significantly different.
 Credit counseling agencies work with creditors and secure their approval for each debt management plan.
 Debt settlement company clients may be subject to collection efforts, including negative credit reporting and lawsuits, while the companies attempt to negotiate settlements.

+Debt management plans also involve costs and limitations.
+Under a DMP, the consumer repays 100 percent of the principal owed, plus interest at reduced rates, typically over three to five years; creditors are generally unwilling to reduce principal on debts enrolled in a plan.
+Enrollment typically requires closing the credit card accounts included in the plan.
+Creditor participation in a DMP is voluntary, and consumers are screened for eligibility; a 2006–2007 industry survey found that 30 percent of counseled consumers could not qualify for a plan because of insufficient income.

+Counseling agencies have historically been funded in part through "fair share" payments — a percentage of plan payments returned to the agency by creditors — an arrangement that observers have described as a potential conflict of interest, since it can create incentives to enroll consumers in repayment plans even when other options might serve them better.
+Rigorous independent research on DMP outcomes remains limited, though available studies have found that consumers who enroll in and begin plans experience lower rates of bankruptcy and greater credit score improvement than similar consumers who do not enroll.

 Debt settlement programs are typically offered by for-profit companies to people with significant credit card debt.
 These programs are aimed at negotiating a “settlement,” or lump sum payment, with the creditor that is less than what is owed.
 However, debt settlement companies typically charge high fees, any amount that is forgiven is usually considered taxable income, and the consumer’s credit score can be significantly negatively impacted.